-Celebrating some of the most talented wildlife photographers from around to world for 60 years in 2025, the Wildlife Photographer of the Year exhibition comes to Gloucester’s Nature in Art this February.
+Celebrating some of the most talented wildlife photographers from around the world for the past 61 years, the Wildlife Photographer of the Year exhibition returns next year, coming to Gloucester’s Nature in Art in February 2026.

 The world-renowned exhibition is on loan from the Natural History Museum in London and aims to engage and inspire audiences using the unique, emotive power of photography, shining a light on stories and animals around the world to encourage advocating for the planet.